massalabs/massa-sc-toolkit/packages/sc-project-initializer/commands/init/README.md

 These keys will be the ones used by the deployer script to interact with the blockchain.

-The following command will build the contracts in `assembly/contracts` directory and execute the deployment script `src/deploy.ts`.
+The following command will build contracts in `assembly/contracts` directory and execute the deployment script `src/deploy.ts`.
 This script will deploy on the node specified in the `.env` file.

 ```shell